freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 We have a single [Code of Conduct](https://code-of-conduct.freecodecamp.org) that governs our entire community.
 The fewer the rules, the easier they are to remember.
 You can read those rules and commit them to memory [here](https://code-of-conduct.freecodecamp.org).

 > [!NOTE]
 > As a moderator we would add you to one or more teams on GitHub, our community forums & chat servers.
-If you are missing access on a platform that you would like to moderate, please [reach out to a staff member](FAQ.md#additional-assistance).
+If you are missing access to a platform that you would like to moderate, please [reach out to a staff member](FAQ.md#additional-assistance).

 ## Moderating GitHub